Natalia Kardash

 Santiago is a city of contrasts.
 Wide, clean, very green streets and parks in the modern districts.
 Classical buildings, government quarters, and the presidential palace in the historical centre.
 Small very old houses in the poor districts.

-The city, whose name means “Saint James”, was founded here in 1541 by Pedro de Valdivia.
+The city's name means “Saint James”.
+It was founded in 1541 by Pedro de Valdivia.
 From this point, it slowly grew into one of the largest cities in South America, with more than 7 million people.

 The climate here is very familiar for those who live in Cyprus – dry and hot summers, mild winters.